HeptaSean/PySeedRecover/README.md

 stake1u9t04dtwptk5776eluj6ruyd782k66npnf55tdrp6dvwnzs24r8yq: ladder long kangaroo inherit unknown prize else second enter addict mystery valve riot attitude area blind fabric symbol skill sunset goose shock gasp grape
 Seed phrases checked:     49_152 total,        195 fulfilled checksum,        195 without repetitions
 ```
-In this case, 195 requests to BlockFrost were made.
+In this case, 195 requests to Koios were made.
 This number will be much higher with more missing words or in combination
 with other checks.
-Remember that there is a limit of 50 000 requests in the free tier.
+Koios does a rate limit of 100 requests per 10 seconds.

 If you are unsure about the order, the `-o`/`--order` option allows to check
 certain plausible reorderings (exchanges of rows and columns in a rectangular